10 Expert Tips For Choosing Event Decorations

 9. Use Lighting As A Decoration

-It’s common to use different lamps, bulbs, and strings of lights as aesthetic decorations at an event but it’s also important to think of the light itself as a decoration.
+It’s common to use different lamps, bulbs, and strings of lights as aesthetic decorations at an event.
+However, it’s also important to think of the light itself as a decoration.

 Differently coloured lights can instantly change the atmosphere of your event and decorations can look very different under new lighting.
 Paying attention to the lighting you use can give you much more control over your decorations